alexioualex9/Pose-Aware-Multimodal-Automatic-Tagging-for-Greek-Traditional-Music/README.md

 The full Lyra collection contains **1570 videos**.
 Among them, **767 videos include dancing**.
 Since the pose-aware setting requires at least one valid extracted skeleton clip per video, the skeleton extraction and filtering stage reduces this subset to **749 videos**, referred to as the **pose subset of Lyra dataset**.

 Following prior work on Lyra, this project begins from the **top-30 most frequent labels**.
-However, in the skeleton subset, two of these labels have zero positive support, so all experiments in this repository are conducted on the remaining **28 labels**.
+However, in the pose subset of Lyra dataset, two of these labels have zero positive support, so all experiments in this repository are conducted on the remaining **28 labels**.

 Depending on the experiment, the code may require: